McAllister, Montana

-McAllister is an unincorporated community in Madison County, Montana, United States.
+McAllister is an unincorporated community and census-designated place in Madison County, Montana, United States.
+As of the 2020 census, it had a population of 278.
 McAllister is located on U.S. Route 287, 6 mi north of Ennis.
 The community has a post office with ZIP code 59740.

-The post office opened in 1869 under the name Meadow Creek.
+The post office opened in 1869 under the name "Meadow Creek".
 It was renamed in 1896 for James Alexander McAllister Jr., son of a couple who settled in the area in 1871.

+Geography

+McAllister is in northeastern Madison County, on the west side of Ennis Lake, an impoundment of the Madison River.
+According to the U.S. Census Bureau, the McAllister CDP has an area of 2.27 sqmi, all land.

 Demographics

+Education

+It is in Ennis K-12 Schools school district.